chain4travel/camino-docs/docs/camino-messenger/cancellation.md

-The supplier can also reject the cancellation using `RejectCancellation` for example when the service is already used or in case cancellation is not possible (for example in case of a non-refundable rateplan).
+The supplier can also reject the cancellation using `RejectCancellation` for example when the service is already used or in case cancellation is not possible (for example in case of a non-refundable rate plan).

 In case the supplier does not agree to the proposed refund amount (cancellation cost) a `CounterCancellation`can be proposed by the supplier and if agreeable for the